 This dairy-free version of the popular French dessert is filled with easy vegan pastry cream and uses macerated strawberries to bring out their sweetness and flavor even more.
-It tastes like summer in dessert form!
+It tastes like summer in dessert form, like my vegan French raspberry tart!

 What to expect from this recipe